• Skip to primary navigation

 salmon filet on wooden plank with dill and lemon pepper.

-Scandinavian style of curing salmon to make dill seasoned lox.
+Scandinavian style of curing salmon with dill and pepper.

 Print Recipe Pin Recipe